sehrish-hub/gemini_cli_project/README.md

 # Gemini CLI - Image Description Project

-This project demonstrates how to analyze and describe images using **Google's Gemini CLI**.
+Gemini CLI Image Description Project This project demonstrates how to analyze images using Google's Gemini CLI.
+This project is ideal for anyone learning: ✔ Gemini CLI basics ✔ File-based AI interaction ✔ Prompt engineering ✔ LLM-powered image understanding

 ## 📌 Overview
 The goal of this project is to: